Kauai, Hawaii

 Day 1

 We got lucky, and there was a direct flight from San Diego.
 We arrived in the morning and got our rental car, a must for this island.
-We headed straight to the food trucks in Lihue right by Nawiliwili bay so we wouldn’t go to the grocery store hungry.
+We headed straight to the food trucks in Lihue right by Nawiliwili Bay so we wouldn’t go to the grocery store hungry.
 We hit Costco for breakfast essentials, daytime snacks, and happy hour delights to save money on meals.
-We started our stay on the south end in Poipu and drove through the tree tunnel to get to our Air BnB.
-Once settled, we headed straight to Poipu beach for a sunset swim.
-Then we got cleaned up and went to Holoholo grill for dinner, where the fresh-caught fish of the day was the best!
+We started our stay on the south end in Poipu and drove through the tree tunnel to get to our Airbnb.
+Once settled, we headed straight to Poipu Beach for a sunset swim.
+Then we got cleaned up and went to Holoholo Grill for dinner, where the fresh-caught fish of the day was the best!

 Day 2